Understanding the Execution Process in the UAE

 The Summons Procedure

-Integral to the execution process in the UAE, is the summons procedure, a meticulous and multi-faceted mechanism ensuring that the defendant is formally served.
+Integral to the execution process in the UAE is the summons procedure, a meticulous and multi-layered mechanism designed to ensure that the judgment debtor is formally and properly served.
+However, this procedure is often protracted and can result in considerable delays, given the stringent formalities and repeated attempts required to effect valid service.

 1. The Court’s Messenger: Often referred to as the “service agent” or “court bailiff”, these individual shoulders the onus of delivering the summons to the defendant.
 They are responsible for ensuring that the defendant receives formal notification of the legal actions taken against them prior to the judgment, or the formal demand for payment post-judgment on the judgment debtor.